 Furthermore, as ferrets are social animals that often share living spaces with humans, it is crucial to maintain proper hygiene and ventilation in their living quarters to minimize any unpleasant odors.
 Overall, understanding and managing ferret flatulence can lead to happier and healthier pets and a more enjoyable experience for both ferret and owner alike.

-Further Reading: What Do Ferrets Hunt?
+Further Reading: Do Ferrets Pretend Dead?